-- Career Readiness provides some simple guidelines to ensure the success of a conference over the phone or Internet.
+- Marketing Success "In-N-Out Burgers Sell Themselves" describes how the fast food chain that started with a novel idea of a drive-through 60 years ago, continues to offer just four items in their menu, and are run by a tightly controlled management.
+It discusses their product strategy.
+It also illustrates how the employees are kept satisfied, and why celebrities from Hollywood prefer In-Nout Burgers. - Career Readiness provides some simple guidelines to ensure the success of a conference over the phone or Internet.
 For details, refer to "Plan the Most Effective Virtual Meeting." - Chapter Case 2.1 How a Stadium Becomes Part of a Marketing Strategy features how stadiums have become one of the most important components of marketing strategy in professional sport.
-It focuses on the use of stadiums to create winning marketing strategies. - Collaborative Learning Exercises are provided in several areas related to strategic planning and the marketing process-Planning Throughout the Organization, Defining the Organization's Mission and Objectives, Strategic Planning, Formulating a Marketing Strategy, Promotion Strategy and Pricing Strategy, The Marketing Environment, and BCG Matrix. - Video Case 2.2 Synopsis includes an overview of strategic planning and the marketing process at Preserve, a Massachusetts-based consumer products company.
+It focuses on the use of stadiums to create winning marketing strategies. - Collaborative Learning Exercises are provided in several areas related to strategic planning and the marketing process-Planning Throughout the Organization, Defining the Organization's Mission and Objectives, Strategic Planning, Formulating a Marketing Strategy, Promotion Strategy and Pricing Strategy, The Marketing Environment, and BCG Matrix. - Video Case 2.2 discusses the consumer products company Preserve.
+Preserve was established by Eric Hudson and manufactures toothbrushes from recycled plastic.
+Due to lack of resources, Preserve relies heavily on publicity to market their brand.
+The video case "Strategic Planning and the Marketing Process at Preserve" gives an overview of the marketing strategies employed by Preserve.